Mehamn: Mehamn Rebellion

 The background for the Mehamn rebellion was a period of miserable cod and capelin fishing.
 The fishermen blamed the local whaling.
-They believed that the whales chased the fish towards the shore.
+They believed that the whales chased the fish toward the shore.
 With few whales left, the fish stayed out of reach.
 Frustrations were growing by the day during the spring of 1903.
 By Whitsunday, about 2000 angry fishermen were in the harbor in Mehamn.
 At the time, the village had 123 permanent residents.

 When the new manager of the whaling station denied help to a fishing boat that came from the sea with a broken helm, the fishermen had had enough.
 On 2 June 1903, a large number of them gathered outside the factory.
 During the following two days, machinery was destroyed, chimneys were torn down, and the large steam boilers were sunk.
-The guard and the single police officer could do nothing but watch.
+The guard and single police officer could do nothing but watch.
 Military forces from Vardø and Harstad were mobilized, but did not reach Mehamn before the factory was completely destroyed and the situation was calm again.

 Some of the vandals were caught and convicted.
 They received very light sentences in jail and then the following autumn, general elections were held, and the Labour Party, which had fought for the protection of the whales, entered parliament for the first time with four MPs.
 They all represented the three northernmost counties of Norway.
 They were said to have "ridden to Parliament on a whale’s back."
 In December, a law was passed ensuring the preservation of the whales in Norwegian waters off the coast of Nordland, Troms and Finnmark.